Yuan, Aussie jump after China cuts import tariffs, virus fears ebb

 Chinese authorities have also pumped in billion of dollars into money markets this week in an effort to restore calm, and have pledged to do more to support the economy.

-Firm U.S. private payrolls, which posted their biggest jump in nearly four years, drove the dollar to a two-month high against a basket of its peers.
+Firm U.S. private payrolls, which posted their biggest jump in nearly four years, drove the dollar to a two-month high against a basket of its peers .DXY.

 “This is a market that was just wanting to go higher, it just needs a reason,” said Chris Weston, head of research at Melbourne brokerage Pepperstone.